The perfect domain is just a click away: claim your domain→

 How to keep a domain name secure

-Choose a strong password:Use a strong password for your domain registrar account.
-Your password should be at least 12 characters long and include a mix of upper and lowercase letters, numbers and symbols.
+Use a strong password: Create a password that’s at least 12 characters long with a mix of upper and lowercase letters, numbers and symbols.

-Beware of phishing emails: Phishing emails are designed to trick you into revealing your personal information, such as your domain registrar account password.
+Watch out for phishing emails: Phishing emails are designed to trick you into revealing your personal information, such as your domain registrar account password.
 Be careful about clicking on links in emails, even if they appear to be from legitimate sources.

 Plan ahead by purchasing your domain name

-Once you’ve registered a domain, no one else can have it - as long as you renew it every year or within the time period set by your domain registrar.
-Because of this, it’s highly recommended to register the domain name of any business you come start.
+Once you’ve registered a domain, no one else can have it–as long as you renew it every year or within the time period set by your domain registrar.
+Because of this, it’s highly recommended to register the domain name of any business you start.
 It can be something as simple as your name or as marketable as business.com, which was purchased for $345 million.
 This practice is known as domain parking, with the goal of domain flipping and it is more common than you might imagine.

 You should also consider purchasing any additional TLD you might want to use in the future to make sure no one else gets a hold of it before you do.
 Otherwise, you’ll find yourself on the paying side of the domain name trade.